 What are company dividends?

-Put simply, a dividend is paid to shareholders out of the company’s post-tax profits.
+A dividend is paid to shareholders out of the company’s post-tax profits.
 The amount they’ll receive is based on how much of the business they own – so you’ll get 100% of the cash if you’re the only one.

 How are dividends calculated?

-Now for the science bit.
+Now for the scientific bit.
 To start with, you’ll need to deduct all your company’s expenses (salary, accountancy fees etc) and other costs from your turnover.
 The next thing to take off is small business tax – leaving you with your final profit amount (known as retained profit in case you’re wondering).

 If this has left you scratching your head a bit – don’t worry as help is at hand.
 If you join a specialist accountant, such as ourselves, they’ll be able to guide you every step of the way.